 Culinary Program in Lyon, France

 SHM offers a two week, 3-credit culinary program at the Institute Paul Bocuse in Lyon, France, during the summer session.
 Students have the opportunity to learn about French cuisine in a hands-on setting at one of the most famous culinary institutions in the world, while also enjoying some time off to explore the region.
-Students may apply for this program through Education Abroad (EA) and are encouraged to contact Dr. Dan Mount (firstname.lastname@example.org).
+Students may apply for this program through Education Abroad (EA) and are encouraged to contact Marja Verbeeten (email@example.com).

 International Hospitality Management, China

 SHM offers a two-week, 3-credit program at the Global Village of Peking University in Beijing, China during the first summer intersession.
 Students have the opportunity to learn about international issues in hospitality management, learn Chinese history and culture from Chinese professors and visit the stunning sites in and around Beijing.
-Students may apply for this program through Education Abroad (EA) and are encouraged to contact Dr. Dan Mount (email@example.com).
+Students may apply for this program through Education Abroad (EA) and are encouraged to contact Marja Verbeeten (firstname.lastname@example.org).

 Scholarships for Study Abroad

 Travel grants are available through SHM.
 Most students receive approximately $300 to $700; however, some students have also received full airfare.
 Scholarships or stipends are not guaranteed.
 Awards are based on a combination of high academic achievement and financial need.
 Please contact faculty in charge of your preferred SHM study abroad program for more information.